What if you could bring the experience of visiting a science museum right to your school?

 Wouldn't that be great?
 Being able to save on not only admission costs, but transportation fees as well?
 Not having to deal with the hassles of permission slips or taking an entire day away from your curriculum requirements?
 Well, now you can.

-Say hello to Mobile Ed's STEAM Museum.
-This comprehensive update over our original nationwide hit STEM Museum is ready to turn your gymnasium or multipurpose room into a state-of-the-art hands-on children's museum focused on STEAM education (science, technology, engineering, art and math).
+Say hello to Mobile Ed's STEAM Museum, ready to turn your gymnasium or multipurpose room into a state-of-the-art hands-on children's museum focused on STEAM education (science, technology, engineering, art and math).
 With activities suitable for all ages, you'll find workstations to not only augment your existing science and math curriculum, but you will also expose your students to high-tech fields of study they never before had access to.
 In addition, we put the A in STEAM by opening up your student's right-brains through activities that encourage divergent thinking.

 "It was a wonderful experience for our students.
 The presenter did an outstanding job,the museum was very kid friendly, and the materials were organized." - Rachel Close, Ostmann Elementary School